universal-store/monorepo/README.md

 -   iOS
     -   Open command line
         -   Terminal for Mac / Command Prompt for Windows
-    -   Navigate to monorepo-develop/app folder using cd
+    -   Navigate to monorepo-develop/app folder using cd (if you are unfamiliar with cd, pleae visit Troubleshooting section!)
     -   Run *yarn ios:pods*
     -   Run *yarn ios:build*
     -   These two commands create a bundle of all JavaScript code that will run from the app natively